dedacpo/test-calendar/README.md

-# test Calendar (Open WeatherAPI and OpenCageGeocode API)
+# test Calendar (OpenCageGeocode API and Open WeatherAPI)

 This project was developed by Denise Calsavara Paiva de Oliveira.